noahyalla/wasa/_posts/2021-05-09-wasadev-docsite.markdown

 `special dedication`

-HideOuts is dedicated to Nathan, my late team lead at work. what a wonderful father-figure to everyone in the team and the most down-to-earth person we have to know. forever loved and missed!
+HideOuts is dedicated to Nathan, my late team lead at work. what a wonderful father-figure to everyone in the team and the most down-to-earth person we have come to know. forever loved and missed!